 An opportunity to prove your worth and demonstrate your in depth financial planning skills related to personal tax and trusts.
 A 3 hour question paper based on a case study approach with a whopping 30 credits available and a total of 160 marks there for the taking!

 How can I increase my chances?

-• Take 10 minutes reading over the whole of the paper first, relate it to what you already know about the case study and jot down notes
+• Take 10 minutes reading over the whole of the paper first, jot down some notes along the way and highlight any key word prompts in the questions.

 Is there anything else I should know?